qouteall/qouteall-blog/blog/2025/Term Ambiguity.md

 - RAG (retrieval augmented generation).
 Sometimes it must involve vector database.
 Sometimes it involves all kinds of information retrieval methods.
 - Unsafe/safe.
 "Unsafe" has these nuanced intepretations: 1. it can potentially cause problems, 2. it will definitely cause problems, 3. it will only cause problems if you use it wrongly [^rust_unsafe]
 - Routing.
 Router determine which interface to relay packet to. / Determine which web page based on URL (and other things). / Determine which Restful API by URL (and other things).
 - Token.
-Text segment for compiler / Text segment to convert to vector for LLM / Secret data for authorization / Representation of digintal asset in blockchain.
+Text segment for compiler / Text segment for LLM / Secret data for authentication / Representation of digintal asset in blockchain.
 - Balance.
 Debt / Asset.
 - Nondeterministic / Random.
 Nondeterministic means it's not determined but doesn't necessarily follow a specific statistical distribution.
 It may be related to timing, memory layout, implementation detail, etc. Nondeterministic is different to random.